 Functional Area 4: Commissioner Scully reported that with respect to Objective 4.1, the overall Marine Activity Permit (MAP) effort is going very well with 47 completed permits and 13 permits in progress.
-He requested that an update be agendized from Mr. Cosylion on the progress and an overall discussion regarding MAPs.
-With respect to Objectives 4.2 and 4.3, a process has begun to build a database that identifies charter fleets and other commercial operators in the harbor.
+In addition, there have been 15 harbor operators that have completed Small Harbor Operator Registrations (SHOR) with 6 additional in process.
+He requested that an update be agendized from Code Enforcement Supervisor Mr. Cosylion on the progress and an overall discussion regarding MAPs.
+With respect to

+Objectives 4.2 and 4.3, a process has begun to build a database that identifies charter fleets and other commercial operators in the harbor.
 He advised the Commission to think long-term about how to communicate with harbor stakeholders as well as how to move to a living database where all parties have access to it.